Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Conclusion

 \section{Conclusion}

-With a third of the UK adult population in our sample using \chatbots, security and privacy are increasingly relevant due to the number of users potentially affected.
-Potential security risks were exhibited by the behavior of our participants (e.g., using non-self-created input, connecting the \chatbot to other programs).
+With a third of the UK adult population in our sample using \chatbots, security and privacy are increasingly relevant due to the number of users potentially affected. \rTwo{Potential risk-inducing behaviors were reported such as using non-self-created input or} connecting the \chatbot to other programs.
 Furthermore, a fourth of our sample engages in so-called jailbreaking, although reported motivations are entertainment, understanding limitations, and information searches.
 The findings highlight the complexity of offering \chatbots as a company, as playful behavior may be hard to discern from real attacks.
-Finally, while users are aware of privacy risks related to \chatbots, a few still share highly sensitive data.
-However, many users might share data unknowingly via conversations.
-Many users are also unaware of opt-out mechanisms.
+Finally, while users are aware of privacy risks related to \chatbots, a few still share highly sensitive data. \rTwo{However, many users might share data unknowingly via conversations.} Many \otherChange{users} are also unaware of opt-out mechanisms.
 Consequently, academic threat models manifest in the wild, and mitigations or guidelines for secure and privacy-friendly usage of \chatbots should be developed.
-Furthermore, in security and privacy-critical areas, organizations must equip \chatbots with effective AI guardrails to prevent jailbreaking---if they want to use \chatbots at all. \chatbot vendors need to do more to prevent the entry of sensitive data (e.g., passwords) and more transparency is required regarding the use of user data for model training (and ways to opt-out).
+Furthermore, in security and privacy-critical areas, organizations must equip \chatbots with effective AI guardrails to prevent jailbreaking---if they want to use \chatbots at all. \chatbot vendors need to do more to prevent sharing of sensitive data (e.g., passwords).
+In addition, more transparency is required regarding the use of user data for model training (and ways to opt-out).